Meditation Guidance & Coaching

 Meditation as a Living Practice

-Meditation is often framed as the ultimate self-improvement project, promising to calm your restless mind, transcend difficult emotions, perhaps even deliver enlightenment.
+Meditation is often framed as the ultimate self-improvement project, promising to calm your restless mind, transcend your ego, and perhaps even deliver enlightenment.

-But anyone who practices soon discovers: trying to quiet the mind is like smoothing water with your palm.
-Even the most profound states come and go like weather.
+But anyone who practices soon discovers that trying to quiet the mind is like trying to smooth water with your palm.

 What if meditation is simply about getting real?

-Sometimes experience feels calm.
+Can you feel the difference between reading about presence and actually being present right now?
+Sometimes what you find feels calm.
 Sometimes uncomfortable.
 Sometimes radiant with meaning.
 Always intimate.
-Always revealing itself.
+Always revealing something true.

 Offerings